MeghaJakhotia/SyracuseUniversityStudentEmploymentSystem/README.md

 employment services to find out answers to various questions like which employer is giving out the most employment, total amount spent in international student employment, etc.

-The Technologies used in this Project - MS SQL, MS Access, ER Diagram.
+Technologies Used - MS SQL, MS Access, Visual Basic.
+Security Concepts - Parametrized Queries and User Input Sanitization to avoid SQL Injection and Visual Basic Scripts to hinder Authentication Bypass.